 Virginia Tech is a public land-grant university, committed to teaching and learning, research, and outreach to the Commonwealth of Virginia, the nation, and the world.
-Building on its motto of Ut Prosim (That I May Serve), Virginia Tech is dedicated to InclusiveVT—serving in the spirit of community, diversity, and excellence.
-We seek candidates from all backgrounds and lived experiences to join our community in preparing leaders for the world.
-The College of Engineering undergraduate program ranks 13th and the graduate program ranks 31st among all U.S. engineering schools (USN&WR).
+Building on its motto of Ut Prosim (that I may serve), Virginia Tech is dedicated to InclusiveVT—serving in the spirit of community, diversity, and excellence.
+Virginia Tech actively seeks a broad spectrum of candidates to join our community in preparing leaders for the world.
+The College of Engineering undergraduate program ranks 13th and graduate program ranks 31st among all U.S. engineering schools (USN&WR).
 The Mission of the College of Engineering is to educate and inspire our students to be critical thinkers, innovators and leaders.
 Our core values are inclusiveness, excellence, integrity, perseverance and stewardship.

 Virginia Tech's main campus is located in Blacksburg, VA, in an area consistently ranked among the country's best places to live.
 In addition, our program in the Washington, D.C., area offers unique proximity to government and industry partners and is also expanding rapidly, with Virginia Tech's exciting new Innovation Campus in Alexandria, VA, slated to open in 2024.